HypeHound/downpay-docs/docs/downpay-workflows/bulk-workflows.md

 **4.** Select which purchase option you would like to add the products to and confirm with the **Add Products** button.

 :::info Note
-This is no limit to how many products you can add to a purchase option however the limit on viewing them within Downpay is currently 250.
+There is no limit to how many products can be added to a purchase option however the limit on viewing them within Downpay is currently 250.
 :::